 Damascus, apparently, is preparing for rearmament, which may affect US policy in the Middle East.
 Ali al-Nasan's visit to Moscow proves Syria's dependence on Russia as its main arms supplier and security guarantor.

-The Syrian general familiarized himself with systems ready for export.
-According to Army Recognition, these are the Pantsir-S1M self-propelled anti-aircraft missile and gun system and the Buk-M3 anti-aircraft missile system, which have been tested in combat conditions and have proven their effectiveness.
+The Syrian general familiarized himself with the systems ready for export.
+According to Army Recognition, we are talking about the Pantsir-S1M self-propelled anti-aircraft missile and gun system and the Buk-M3 anti-aircraft missile system, which have been tested in combat conditions and have proven their effectiveness.

 Russian UAVs, including the Orlan-30 reconnaissance drone or the Lancet loitering munition, could provide real-time targeting for precision strikes.
 Moscow could export T-90MS tanks or BMP-3s to Syria to modernize the Syrian army.